emilybache/SupermarketReceipt-Refactoring-Kata/README.md

 If you would like to just do the refactoring part of this exercise, you can instead check out the 'with_tests' branch.
 Those tests have reasonably good coverage and should support most kinds of refactorings you'd like to do.

+## Use this exercise in a Learning Hour

+You can use the [Supermarket Receipt](https://sammancoaching.org/kata_descriptions/supermarket_receipt.html) Kata in learning hours if you are using the [Samman](https://sammancoaching.org) coaching method.